 South Dakota Symphony Orchestra Case Study

-Now, as it enters its 13th year, the Lakota Music Project is transitioning from breadth to depth, with a new phase that values spending more time in fewer communities — starting with only two: the area around the Black Hills in the western half of the state, and Sisseton, South Dakota, a small town in the northeastern corner.
+Now, as it enters its 13th year, the Lakota Music Project is transitioning from breadth to depth, with a new phase that values spending more time in fewer communities — starting with only two: the area around the Black Hills in the western half of the state, and Sisseton, a small town in the northeastern corner of South Dakota.